The Accidental Canadian

 More Than a Travel Blog

 Discover Canada isn't a collection of "Top 10" listicles.
-It's a living resource built on 15 years of real experience, honest opinions, and technology that actually helps you plan a better trip.
+It's a living resource built on nearly four decades of real experience — starting with a teenager's first border crossing in 1987 — honest opinions, and technology that actually helps you plan a better trip.
 Canada has an extreme climate range and genuine regional variety — it needs a real guide, not a pamphlet.

 - Destination guides covering every province and major city, including the territories most guides ignore